 Vegetarian options (or options that can easily be made vegetarian) are marked with a ☆.
+For additonal tips for vegetarians and vegans, see this page.
 Please note that a lot of Ecuadorians do cook with "manteca" or animal lard.
 You may need to specify "no manteca" even when a dish is marked vegetarian.

 See our map of the following Ecuador food information or download a pdf checklist of the must-try foods.

 Navigate to Ecuador Food From:

 ☆ Llapingachos (main dish): My number one, most favorite Ecuador food dish is definitely llapingachos!
 Cheesy, buttery potato patties served with eggs, avocado, chorizo and traditionally (but not always) with peanut sauce.
 Even if you aren't the adventurous type you'll love this dish.

 Where to eat: You can find llapingachos almost anywhere in Ecuador, but it is more common in the mountains.
 It originated in Ambato, and some say the best place to eat llapingachos is in one of the many markets in Ambato.

 ☆ Mote (side dish): Very similar to hominy and found often in the mountains.
 This is more of a side dish that is served with a variety of different main dishes.

 Where to eat: I always think of Ambato when I think of mote.